Trusted by +140,000 usersworking at innovative organizations

 Minimal & Modern UI

-For the most delightful mind-mapping experience, we removed all unnecessary features.
+For the most delightful mind-mapping experience, we removed all unnecessary features from our mind map maker.
 The result is a thoughtfully simple, yet fully capable interface design.

 Style with Emojis